-Late 16th – early 17th century.
-After the Khachen Princedom broke up, it was replaced by five Armenian principalities (Khachen, Dizak, Varanda, Jraberd and Gyulistan) known as Khamsa Melikdom (after Arabic “khamsa” meaning “five”).
+In late 16th – early 17th century, the Khachen Princedom broke up and was replaced by five Armenian principalities (Khachen, Dizak, Varanda, Jraberd and Gyulistan) known as Khamsa Melikdom (after Arabic “khamsa” meaning “five”).

-1720s.
-Artsakh became part of the centers of the national liberation struggle of Armenians against the Shah of Iran and the Ottoman Empire.
+Starting from 1720s, Artsakh became part of the centers of the national liberation struggle of Armenians against the Shah of Iran and the Ottoman Empire.

-1917.
-After the fall of the Russian Empire, Artsakh practically became a state – governed by the Assembly of the Artsakh Armenians.
+It was 1917, when Artsakh practically became a state – governed by the Assembly of the Artsakh Armenians.

 In 1921 the historic Armenian lands of Nagorno Karabakh were forcibly placed under Azerbaijani rule by Joseph Stalin.
 For the next seven decades, Azerbaijan took the policy of active de-Armenianization.

 It was 1988, a group of young intellectuals, who came to be known as the Karabakh Committee, led the movement of Independence which was later transformed into the Pan-Armenian National Movement.
 A symbolic moment happened on May 28, 1988, during the 70th anniversary of the First Armenian Republic (1918-1920) when Movses Gorgisyan hoisted the Armenian tricolor flag in Yerevan’s Opera Square.
 Quickly after this powerful movement Independence knocked our doors.

 On Sep 2, 1991 at the joint session of the local legislative councils of Artsakh and the Shahumian district, was signed the Declaration of Proclaiming Artsakh Republic within the boundaries of the Nagorno-Karabakh Autonomous Region and neighboring Shahumyan district of Azerbaijan SSR.